 Great Migration River Crossing, Kogatende Serengeti

 The Mara River in Kogatende Area, Serengeti, is packed full of action in August as massive herds cross for migration.
-You will experience prime wildlife viewing in the destination as tons of different animals from small to large are abundant and full of life during this time of the year.
+You will experience prime wildlife viewing during a Great Migration safari as tons of different animals from small to large are abundant and full of life during this time of the year.
 River crossing is at its height in August and lasts until September.
 The mega herds move non-stop as they follow the rain, and head to greener pastures.
 You will witness predators running after the crowds as they prey on large animals.
 The height of action in Kogatende is at its peak during August.
 Thus, if you want a remarkable safari tour, this is the best time to head to the Mara River.

 Stone Town, Tanzania